Dcollectors/JLeaks/README.md

 cd ./evaluationTools
 unzip -n toolResult.zip
 ```
-SpotBugs output directory is 'toolResult/output-spotbugs'.
-Infer output directory is 'toolResult/output-infer'.
-PMD output directory is 'toolResult/output-pmd'
+SpotBugs output directory is './evaluationTools/toolResult/output-spotbugs'.
+Infer output directory is './evaluationTools/toolResult/output-infer'.
+PMD output directory is './evaluationTools/toolResult/output-pmd'

 ```
 python toolAnalysis.py
 ```
-you can see the results of each tool in the "Result" workbook of the "data-tool.xlsx" file.
+you can see the results of each tool in the "Result" workbook of the "./evaluationTools/file/data-tool.xlsx" file.
 In addition, after the "toolAnalysis.py" file is completed, you can see the accuracy of each tool on the console.

-## Evaluation of GPT-3.5
+## Evaluation of ChatGPT

 ### Prompt for commits classification ###
 We randomly select 100 commits and relabel them to determine their relevance to resources, creating the test set.
 The prompt is mainly composed of various elements, including a task description, resource explanation, typical scenario illustration, sample code fragments, and the expected output.
 The prompt is as follows: